DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-cross-tabs/layout-options.md

 ---
 # Layout Options

-Use the **Layout Options** property to change the cell's order and location.
+Use the **Layout Options** property to change the cells' order and location.

 ![](../../../../../images/eurd-win-cross-tab-layout-options-properties-window.png)